brottman/dotfiles/machines/brian-laptop/vms/README.md

 ## Example VM XML

-The `example-vm.xml` file provides a template for VM definitions.
+The `guestvm.xml` file provides a template for VM definitions.
 You can:
 - Customize it for your needs
-- Export from an existing VM: `virsh dumpxml vm-name > example-vm.xml`
+- Export from an existing VM: `virsh dumpxml vm-name > guestvm.xml`
 - Use it as a starting point for new VMs

 ## Notes